oauthstuff/draft-oauth-rar/main.md

 In this case, the AS added the following example claims to the JWT-based access token:

-* `sub`: conveys the user on which behalf the client is asking for payment initation
+* `sub`: conveys the user on which behalf the client is asking for payment initiation
 * `txn`: transaction id used to trace the transaction across the services of provider `example.com`
 * `debtorAccount`: API-specific field containing the debtor account.
 In the example, this account was not passed in the authorization details but selected by the user during the authorization process.
 The field `user_role` conveys the role the user has with respect to this particular account.
-In this case, they is the owner.
+In this case, they are the owner.
 This data is used for access control at the payment API (the RS).

 ## Token Introspection {#token_introspection}